Introduction

 - Account Information: Name, email address, company name

-- Authentication Data: Login credentials, OAuth tokens for platform integrations (YouTube, Calendly), API keys and webhook secrets for service connections
+- Authentication Data: Login credentials, OAuth tokens for platform integrations, API keys and webhook secrets

 - Billing Information: Payment details processed through our payment providers

-- Platform Integration Data: OAuth connections to YouTube, Calendly, and other integrated services
+- Platform Integration Data: OAuth connections and API credentials for integrated third-party services

 For End Users (Tracked Visitors)

-When End Users interact with Customer tracking links and sites, we automatically collect:
+When End Users interact with Customer tracking links, deeplinks, and sites, we automatically collect:

 Tracking Data